etrusci-org/quotes/markdown/quotes.md

 - You can live with me in this house I've built out of writers blocks.

+## Philip Glass

+- The point of writing music and experiencing music isn't to make people comfortable necessarily.

 ## Plato

 - No wealth can ever make a bad man at peace with himself.